FEniCS/dolfinx/demo/pde/neumann-poisson/python/documentation.rst

 	(u, c) = TrialFunction(W)
 	(v, d) = TestFunctions(W)

-In order to define the variational form, it only remains to define the source function :math:`f`. :math:`f` is given by a simple mathematical formula, and can be easily declared using the :py:class:`Expression <dolfin.functions.expression.Expression>` class.
+In order to define the variational form, it only remains to define the source function :math:`f`.
+It is given by a simple mathematical formula, and can be easily declared using the :py:class:`Expression <dolfin.functions.expression.Expression>` class.
 Note that the string defining :math:`f` uses C++ syntax since, for efficiency, DOLFIN will generate and compile C++ code for these expressions at run-time.

 Since we have natural (Neumann) boundary conditions in this problem, we don´t have to implement boundary conditions.
 This is because Neumann boundary conditions are default in DOLFIN.